 Both triglycerides and cholesterol are forms of lipids that circulate across the body.
 Triglycerides store calories that are later converted into energy.
 However, cholesterol is a waxy substance that the liver makes that your body later uses to build cell walls that help your nervous system.

 Having high triglyceride levels, if left untreated, carries the risk of serious complications such as a stroke or coronary heart attack.
 However, there are no significant symptoms the body displays.
-Undergoing a routine lipid blood test to check the cholesterol level.
-If you need accurate results, consider fasting for 8 to 12 hours before taking a lipid blood test.
+A routine lipid profile measures triglycerides along with total cholesterol, LDL cholesterol, and HDL cholesterol.

 Here is a list of lifestyle habits that increase the level of triglycerides in the blood: